What's the matter with $\Sigma m_{\nu}$?: Brief Discussion of Potential Solutions

-Conversely, a potential solution proposed in \citet{Craig:2024tky} for the lensing power excess would probably not eliminate the matter deficit without significant additional model-building requirements.
+Conversely, a potential solution proposed in \citet{Craig:2024tky} for the lensing power excess would probably not eliminate the matter-density deficit without significant additional model-building requirements.
 This solution involves the generation of primordial perturbations with a trispectrum that mimics the effects on the CMB from gravitational lensing.
 In this scenario CMB lensing reconstructions, which assume primordial Gaussianity and are dependent on the trispectrum, would be biased.
 With the right pattern of non-Gaussianity, that bias would show up as the observed excess of reconstructed CMB lensing power.

-Whether such a scenario could also address the matter deficit problem remains to be seen.
-If the new physics that alters the primordial four-point function also alters the primordial two-point function, then it could in principle change the inference of $\omega_{\rm cb}$ from CMB data in a way that resolves the matter deficit.
-However, if there is no appreciable change to the primordial two-point functions, and CMB lensing power is unchanged, then the inference of $\omcb$ from the primary CMB data will remain unchanged and the matter deficit discrepancy will remain.
+Whether such a scenario could also address the matter-density deficit problem remains to be seen.
+If the new physics that alters the primordial four-point function also alters the primordial two-point function, then it could in principle change the inference of $\omega_{\rm cb}$ from CMB data in a way that resolves the matter-density deficit.
+However, if there is no appreciable change to the primordial two-point functions, and CMB lensing power is unchanged, then the inference of $\omcb$ from the primary CMB data will remain unchanged and the matter-density deficit discrepancy will remain.